gravitational/gravity/docs/5.x/catalog.md

     --set image.registry=10.103.27.132:5000/
 ```

-Gravity uses embedded Helm for all application lifecycle management which
+Gravity manages application lifecycle using the embedded Helm which
 means that it creates a "release" for each deployed application image.
 The
 same application image can be installed into a cluster multiple times,
 and a new release will be created to track each installation.